 - Do not install devices on an exterior wall.

-- Do not install devices near an heat producing equipment.
+- Do not install devices near heat-producing equipment.

 - Disconnect power before installing.
 Never connect or disconnect wiring with power applied.

-- Do not run Wall Sensor harness next to line voltage.
+- Do not run the Wall Sensor harness next to the line voltage.

-- Install in accordance with all state and local codes.
+- Install by all state and local codes.

-- Do not mount the Smart Node directly on the bottom of duct work.
-This can cause a potential drip hazard to the electronics in the case of any condensation buildup.
+- Do not mount the Smart Node directly on the bottom of the ductwork.
+This can cause a potential trip hazard to the electronics in the case of any condensation buildup.